Capterra ‘Best ease of use’ badge in the LIMS category for AlisQI

 We just got some really exciting news: AlisQI has gotten the ‘Best ease of use’ badge in the LIMS category from Capterra!

-The reason we’re excited: our listing on Capterra only went live May 27th 2020.
+The reason we’re excited: our listing on Capterra only went live on May 27th, 2020.
 That in such a short time we’ve been able to get so many positive reviews to get to pole-position on usability is fantastic confirmation from our loyal customers who have left us all those reviews!

 It also confirms our belief that usability is a critical component for good quality management.
 Why?
 Because good quality management is not limited to the lab or to the quality specialists.
 In order for quality management to be effective, it must be present throughout the factory: in the lab (obviously), on the factory floor to keep production in check, and in the board room to make sure that what your factory produces aligns with customer expectations.